Sugar Bowl (USA), ca. 1928

 Sugar Bowl (USA), ca. 1928; Designed by Ilonka Karasz (American, b.
 Hungary, 1896–1981); electro-plated nickel silver; H x W x D: 7.5 x 13.7 x 11 cm (2 15/16 x 5 3/8 x 4 5/16 in.); Gift of George R. Kravis II; 2013-54-2

-In addition to Ilonka Karasz, Works from the Collection, this object was previously on display as part of the exhibition Energizing the Everyday: Gifts From the George R. Kravis II Collection.
+This object was previously on display as a part of the exhibitions Ilonka Karasz, Works from the Collection and Energizing the Everyday: Gifts From the George R. Kravis II Collection.